Rj12-art/Bar-Aldo/README.md

 # 6. Deployment
   [Go to the top](#table-of-contents)

 I used GitHub pages to deploy my final project.
-To do this I had to:
+To do this I had to do the following steps:
 1. Create a repository on GitHub.
 2. Clone the repository on your chosen source code editor (Atom in my case) using the clone link.
 4. Add files to Git (staging area) and use the atom commit to master button.